kajdreef/slides/inf295-program-analysis/tosem17-dynamic-dependence-summaries/presentation.md

 ## Create a Dynamic Dependence Summary

-1. Obtain the **Concrete Summaries**, i.e., a set of dynamically observed data or control dependencies between the inputs and outputs of a specific infocation of a given method.
+1. Obtain the **Concrete Summaries**, i.e., a set of dynamically observed data or control dependencies between the inputs and outputs of a specific invocation of a given method.
 2. Obtain the **Abstract Summaries**, i.e., Replace concrete information with suitable abstract information.
 3. Obtain the **Aggregate Dependence Summary**, i.e., for method invocation of a given method that share the same dynamically observed input argument types perform a union of all inputs, outputs, and dependence edges of the abstract summary.